LetsShop3DS/LetsShop3DS/README.md

 The custom server features all of the necessary servers to be Nintendo eShop-independant, meaning that the server will more or less stay the same after March 31, 2023.

-Private beta will open soon!
+Private beta is open! check the [setup instructions](https://github.com/LetsShop3DS/LetsShop3DS/wiki/Connect-to-Let's-Shop!) to get started!

 Hope you enjoy our work! :sparkles: And if you do, don't hesitate joining our Discord: https://discord.com/invite/WHrpZvVgdK